vsrinivas/fuchsia/bin/debugserver/README.md

 Refer to [this page](https://sourceware.org/gdb/onlinedocs/gdb/index.html) for further documentation on debugging with GDB.

+Notes on reading this document:
+- prompts that begin with "devhost$" are on the development host
+- prompts that begin with just "$" are on the fuchsia target

 ## Setting up the environment

 The stub currently communicates with GDB over a TCP connection using BSD sockets